f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

 The amplitude range (vertical scale) can be set to any value from 1e-10 to 9.999e+10.
 Values are entered as mantissa (6.3 and 6.4) and exponent (6.5) values.

-I/Q signal range is +/-1 however values larger than 1 are accomodated for the general usage of the scope in other plugins.
+I/Q signal range is +/-1 however values larger than 1 are accommodated for the general usage of the scope in other plugins.

 When displayed signal can be negative (+/- scale) the range is -range to +range.
 When displayed signal is positive (ex: magnitudes) the range is 0 to 2&times;range.